ibm-cloud-docs/openshift/odf-virt-performance.md

 ### Check placement group and OSD status
 {: #odf-virt-health-pg-osd}

-For a more detailed view of data distribution and individual OSD health, complete the following checks.
+For a more detailed view of data distribution and OSD health, complete the following checks.

-1. Check placement group status to identify placement groups that are not in the `active+clean` state.
+1. Check placement group status to identify groups that are not in the `active+clean` state.

    ```sh
    oc rsh -n openshift-storage $(oc get pods -n openshift-storage -l app=rook-ceph-tools -o name) ceph pg stat